pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1310 Implementing Service Discovery Patterns

+Today I dedicated my time to further enhance my understanding and proficiency in the 3rd party registration and server-side discovery patterns.
+Through the implementation process, I followed the principles of Test-Driven Development (TDD), which yielded satisfying outcomes.
+Notably, my testing skills have significantly improved, empowering me to articulate pattern concepts more effectively by practicing with practical examples rather than solely relying on theoretical descriptions.

+Furthermore, I have a mentoring session scheduled for the morning.
+While I feel slightly apprehensive about my English proficiency, I am determined to improve my language skills to communicate more efficiently with English speakers.

 #### Day 1308-09 Service Discovery

 These days, I have been learning about Service Discovery.
 I have learned about various patterns such as